FREE Guide: How to Calm Meltdowns Before They Start

 – John, Dad · Autism: My Invisible Backpack

-🌍 3 Languages English · Spanish · Catalan
+4 Languages English · Spanish · Catalan · Portuguese

 Autism: Confidence Starts Here

 Adrián feels left out at recess.
 He loves history and trains and does not quite speak the same social language as the other kids.
-This book walks him through understanding what makes him unique, building real self-esteem from the inside out, and finding the courage to show up as himself even when it is hard.
-It includes affirmation cards your child can use every day.
+This book walks him through what makes him unique, building real self-esteem from the inside out, and finding the courage to show up as himself even when it is hard.
+Includes affirmation cards your child can use every day.

 Perfect for: kids who feel different, parents working on self-esteem and social confidence, therapists using story-based tools